hepix-virtualisation/vmcatcher/README.md

 ##### VMCATCHER\_CACHE\_EVENT

 Sets the executions string.
-Command line options can be set as enviroment variables just like the command line interface.
-Users of the "sh shell" must protect the envroment variables from being substituted by thier shell.
+Command line options can be set as environment variables just like the command line interface.
+Users of the "sh shell" must protect the environment variables from being substituted by their shell.

 ~~~~ {.programlisting}
 [user] $  export VMCATCHER_CACHE_EVENT="./myEventProcessor \$VMCATCHER_EVENT_TYPE"